valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Documenten API

-The Documenten (Documents) API is a Dutch government API standard meant to standardize the storage of and access to documents.
+The Documenten (Documents) API is a Dutch government API standard for storage of and access to documents and their metadata.
 A plugin is provided that allows for connecting to applications that provide a Documenten API.

 ### Zaken API

-The Zaken (Cases) API is a Dutch government API standard meant to standardize the information exchange around cases.
+The Zaken (Cases) API is a Dutch government API standard for exchanging information around cases and their related data.
 A plugin is provided that allows for connecting to applications that provide a Zaken API.